ajpfahnl/minecraft-tools/discord-sudo-minecraft/README.md

 This bot was tested with Python 3.9.5.

 ## Using the Bot
 When the bot logs into a Discord server, it greets the server in the default channel set in the `.env` file.
-Typing `$help$` in the channel will provide all the options currently supported by the bot.
+Typing `$help` in the channel will provide all the options currently supported by the bot.

 <img src="images/greet-and-help.png" width="500">